Águilas Doradas (futsal)

-Águilas Doradas is a Colombian futsal team based in Rionegro, Colombia that plays in the Liga Argos.
+Águilas Doradas is a Colombian futsal team based in Rionegro, Colombia that plays in the Liga Colombiana de Fútbol Sala.
 The club was founded in January 2011 in Itagüí by the football team Itagüí F.C. and was known as the "Golden Eagles of Itagüí".
 In 2013, the club was renamed as Talento Dorado, however since 2014 the club have its current name. Águilas Doradas plays in the Coliseo del Cielo.
 The team had very good results in its first season reaching quarter-finals.
 In 2012 they became champions of the league.